-- Has established a clearing house for innovative treatment technologies, processes, or approaches to be submitted by technology developers, owners, vendors, or users for consideration and review.
-This provides the Consortium an "expression of interest" and makes sure that appropriate technologies and research is continually tracked, - Will release a Requests for Proposals (RFPs) at least annually, to evaluate produced water treatment research and demonstration proposals, specifically including all technologies that have provided an "expression of interest".
-RFPs can be submitted by technology developers, owners, vendors, or technology users. - Utilize Consortium management and members and other selected independent third-party reviewers to evaluate proposals for technology maturity, does current data support moving into consideration of field-scale and pilot-demonstrations, cost and schedule, proposed application, and proposed approach, and - Identify and rank technologies for Consortium research support and technologies ready for Consortium support for pilot-demonstration preplanning.
+Has established a clearing house for innovative treatment technologies, processes, or approaches to be submitted by technology developers, owners, vendors, or users for

+- consideration and review.
+This provides the Consortium an "expression of interest" and makes sure that appropriate technologies and research is continually tracked, - Will release Request for Proposals (RFPs) or open solicitations as appropriate, to identify produced water treatment research and demonstration ideas or concepts, including technologies that have provided an "expression of interest" for testing submitted by technology developers, owners, vendors, or technology users. - Utilize Consortium members and selected independent reviewers to evaluate proposals for technology maturity, if current data support moving to a field-scale or pilot-scale demonstrations, cost and schedule, proposed application, and proposed approach, and - Identify and rank technologies for Consortium research support and technologies ready for Consortium support for bench of pilot-demonstration pre-planning and planning.

-The Consortium Technology Clearinghouse is coordinated by the Consortium Fellows.
+A Consortium Technology Clearinghouse is coordinated by the Consortium Fellows.
 A technology vendor, owner, or user can be placed on the list by contacting the Consortium Fellows and providing preliminary background information on the technology.
-The Consortium Fellows will work with NMSU and NMED to coordinate a broad independent technical review committee of Consortium and other technical reviewers from academia, research labs, government agencies, and related fields to review all RFP proposals.
+The Consortium Fellows will work with the Consortium and NMED to coordinate a broad technical review committee of Consortium and other technical reviewers from academia, research labs, government agencies, and related fields to review all proposals.
 Reviewers will be required to sign a Conflict of Interest (COI) form and a Non-Disclosure Agreement (NDA).
-The established technical review team will review and rank technologies or approaches that need further research and technical data, as well as rank technologies ready for pilot demonstration.
+The established technical review team will review and rank technologies into bench-scale demonstrations that need further research and technical data, or rank technologies ready for pilot demonstration.